snowy-autumn/java-tor/README.md

 ## The state of the project so far

-- At the moment there is no client, but rather an implementation of the protocol that one could use to create a client.
+- At the moment there is only a very basic (and probably rather buggy) client.
 - It is possible to fetch a microdesc consensus, create and extend circuits and open streams.
 - It is possible to connect to v3 hidden services.